Subscribe options

 • EAST

-The Experimental Advanced Superconducting Tokamak (EAST) is an experimental superconducting tokamak magnetic fusion energy reactor in Hefei, the capital city of Anhui Province, in eastern China.
+The Experimental Advanced Superconducting Tokamak (EAST) is a superconducting tokamak in operation at the Institute of Plasma Physics, Chinese Academy of Sciences (ASIPP), in Hefei since 2006.
 See this link.

 • Electron Beam